 Seek a doctor’s attention immediately if you have been splashed or sprayed in the eye with any chemical.
 Before going to the doctor, flush the area around the eye with water for 20 minutes.
 If your vision becomes blurry or the eye turns red after exposure to a chemical, seek emergency care immediately.
 Exposure to chemicals can cause severe damage to the eye and even lead to vision loss.
 Don’t wait to seek medical attention.

 Seek emergency eye care immediately if an object penetrates your eyes.
 Do not remove the object yourself as this could cause further damage.
 Don’t rub the eye either.
-Place an eye shield over the eye to protect it while seeking the emergency eye care that New Jersey patients trust.
+Place an eye shield over the eye to protect it while seeking emergency eye.